jlangch/venice/doc/readme/ext-parsifal-guide.md

 let's look at how that works now.

-We've been using the word "returns" in a fast-and-loose fashion so far, but now it's time to look a bit more closely at what it means in the Parsatron.
+We've been using the word "returns" in a fast-and-loose fashion so far, but now it's time to look a bit more closely at what it means in _Parsifal_.

 ### defparser and always